 In addition to the many benefits of a salt water hot tub you will find that it will be a lot easier to balance the chemistry.
 Salt water is also more stable and is better able to prevent harmful bacterial outbreaks like P. aeruginosa that can cause hot tub folliculitis.
 A properly balanced hot tub will increase the efficiency of the salt system so it's a good idea to test the water at least once a week.

 Aside from keeping your hot tub balanced and running smoothly there are a few accessories you might want to add to increase the overall enjoyment.
 A hot tub cover will not only keep your energy bills down it will prevent children or anything else from accidentally entering the hot tub when adult supervision isn't present.
-In addition to a hot tub safety cover you may be interested in adding or replacing your existing hot tub lighting.

 After you install a salt system you will probably be using your hot tub more often and the most common item that needs to be replaced is the filter.
 If you use a good hot tub filter cleaner regularly you will increase the life of the filter and keep your water looking crystal clear all year long.